This article was updated with audio on November 20, 2025.

 The Ames test is used to test whether a given chemical can cause mutations in the DNA of the test organism.

-micronucleus test is another toxicological screening for potential carcinogens that act by causing genetic damage (genotoxic).
-It is recognized as one of the most successful and reliable assays for genotoxic carcinogens.
+A micronucleus test is another toxicological screening method for identifying potential carcinogens that act by causing genetic damage (genotoxicity).
+It is recognized as one of the most reliable and successful assays for detecting genotoxic carcinogens.

 Lastly, the study showed nattokinase has no potential to cause chromosome aberrations in Chinese hamster mice cells.[1]